Video Transcript: Tammy's Story

 I chose education because I believe it gave me the greatest opportunity to change my life.
 And it gave me skills and experiences that have taken me on a career that I couldn't have dreamed of.

 My school community is vibrant, it's fun, it's dynamic.
 It's a place where students want to be and it's a school community where everyone's welcomed.
-It has been a melting pot of diversity for people from all different nations and I think we've found a spot where everyone feels valued, where people's own stories are honored, and we really work towards helping someone create the best narrative for themselves that they possibly can.
+It has been a melting pot of diversity for people from all different nations and I think we've found a spot where everyone feels valued, where people's own stories are honoured, and we really work towards helping someone create the best narrative for themselves that they possibly can.

 I want my students to remember me as being brave.
 And I want them to be brave.
 I want them to step out.
 And I want them to know that they were prepared enough to be brave.